 Fudge served on the board of Cleveland Public Library for over twenty years and was elected vice president in 1986.
 In 1988, she was elected as the national treasurer of Delta Sigma Theta Sorority, Inc. Four years later, Fudge became the first vice president of the sorority and completed her tenure as national president in 1996.
 She subsequently joined the boards of Alcoa Aluminum and Judge Lloyd O. Brown Scholarship Committee.
 In 2003, Fudge was named a hall of fame alumna at the eighteenth annual Shaker Heights Alumni Association hall of fame ceremony.
 Fudge was featured in Who’s Who in Black Cleveland in 2004 and 2005.
 The same year, she received the Trailblazer of the Year Award from the Norman S. Minor Bar Association.
 In 2007, Fudge received the Patricia Roberts Harris Medallion Award for excellence in government service and was named Municipal Leader of the Year by the Northeast Ohio Municipal Leader magazine.

 Marcia L. Fudge was interviewed by The HistoryMakers on September 24, 2018.

 Give the best you have everyday, even if it's not the best you have it is the best you have for that day.

-Political official and lawyer Marcia L. Fudge (1952- ) became U.S. Representative for the 11th District of Ohio in 2008, winning reelection in 2010 and 2012.
-In 2013, Fudge was chair of the Congressional Black Caucus for the 113th Congress, and named chair of Democratic National Convention in 2016.
+Political leader Marcia L. Fudge (1952 - ) became U.S. Representative for the 11th District of Ohio in 2008, winning reelection in 2010 and 2012, before being named chair of the Democratic National Convention in 2016.